Vegan Belgrade

 Recommends: Bemata — Vege burger

-Bemata is one of those Novi Beograd neighbourhood spots that does not advertise itself as vegan but quietly has a solid selection.
-The vegan burger was really good, the portion could be a bit bigger for my liking, but the dessert menu alone is reason enough to go back.
+Bemata is one of those neighbourhood spots in Novi Beograd that does not advertise itself as vegan, but has a solid selection.
+The vegan burger was really good, the portion could be a bit bigger for my liking. l will visit again soon to check their desserts.

 We went to Bemata on a Friday afternoon for a quick lunch.
 The place was busy but not too crowded.

 It is a neighbourhood restaurant in Novi Beograd, surrounded by residential blocks.
-This is not a vegan restaurant, but it has a dedicated vegan and vegetarian section on the menu, and that is worth knowing.
+This is not a vegan-only restaurant, but it has a dedicated vegan and vegetarian section on the menu.

-The meal started with some small bites on dark bread with hummus, nicely presented on a long plate.
-Nothing extraordinary, but a good opening.
-It set a tone that the kitchen staff pays attention to how things look and how they are served, not just what is on the plate.
+We started the meal with some small bites on dark bread with hummus, which were nicely presented on a long plate.
+It made us realise that the kitchen staff pays attention to how things look and how they are served.

 I ordered the vegan burger.
 It is a bean, oatmeal, and spelt patty served with rocket and vegan mayonnaise.
 It was solid: well seasoned, good texture.
-For someone used to a filling lunch, it felt a little small as there were no sides, but the quality was definitely there.
+For someone used to a filling lunch, it felt a little small as there were no sides, but the quality was undeniable.

 The space itself is calm and well kept.
 White brick walls inside, good natural light and they also have a spacious covered garden out front with blankets, which would be a good spot once the weather warms up.
 We sat inside because it was too cold for the terrace, but I can see this being a proper outdoor lunch place in spring and summer.